Ian Molyneux MBACP(Accred)

 Training, qualifications & experience

 I was born and raised in the UK and in 2005 emigrated to New Zealand where I lived until 2017.
-In New Zealand I trained as a Narrative Therapist, completing a Post Graduate Diploma in Counselling in Auckland in 2011.
+In 2010, I trained as a counsellor, completing a Post Graduate Diploma in Counselling in Auckland in 2011.
 I have been involved with counselling for over ten years and have considerable experience of working with people struggling with relationship difficulties, loss and bereavement, anxiety and stress and addictive behaviours.
-I worked in residential drug and alcohol treatment in New Zealand and have worked in NHS services in Cambridge helping people improve their well-being and start to address their substance misuse issues.
+I have experience of working in residential drug and alcohol treatment in New Zealand and in NHS services in Cambridge helping people improve their well-being and start to address their substance misuse issues.
 I also have experience of working with young people in the community and education, and adults undertaking tertiary study in NZ and the UK.

-I am an experienced and qualified professional counsellor.
-In New Zealand I was a full member of the New Zealand Association of Counsellors (NZAC) and following my arrival in the UK in 2017, I became a registered member of the British Association of Counselling and Psychotherapy (BACP).
+I am an experienced and qualified professional counsellor who holds Accredited status with the British Association for Counselling and Psychotherapy.
 I am also an Associate of the Institute of Narrative Therapy in the UK.
 I have a current DBS certificate.